FixedPaul/VanitySearch-Bitcrack/README.md

   <li>Easier definition of the range to scan by defining it as a power of 2.</li>
   <li>Only 1 GPU allowed for better efficiency.</li>
   <li>Only compressed addresses and prefixes.</li>
-  <li>NEW: Pressing "p" it is possibile to pause vanitysearch freeing the GPU, press again "p" to resume.</li>
+  <li>Pressing "p" it is possibile to pause vanitysearch freeing the GPU, press again "p" to resume.</li>
-  <li>NEW: Added prefix search.
+  <li>Added prefix search.
 Be careful to -m parameter.</li>
+  <li>NEW: Added Random mode.Each GPU thread scans 1024 consecutive random keys at each step.</li>

 </ul>

 # Usage